flairNLP/flair/CONTRIBUTING.md

 ### Code Formatting

 To ensure a standardized code style we use the formatter [black](https://github.com/ambv/black) and for standardizing imports we use [isort](https://github.com/PyCQA/isort).
 If your code is not formatted properly, the tests will fail.

-If you set up pre-commit hooks, every git commit will automatically run these formatters.
-Otherwise you can also manually run them, or let your IDE run them on every file save.
-Running from the command line works via `black flair/ && isort flair/` in the flair root folder.
+We recommend configuring your IDE to run these formatters for you, but you can also always run them manually via `black . && isort .` in the flair root folder.